rokku/losfer.com/content/posts/deadpool-and-wolverine.md

 !["Deadpool & Wolverine, a Marvel film or something"](/deadpool-wolverine.jpg "Deadpool & Wolverine, a Marvel film or something")

 It was a fun film.
-Just like the others: funny, action-packed, full of off-colour humout, fourth-wall-breaking nods to Fox and Disney and the Marvel universe.
+Just like the others: funny, action-packed, full of off-colour humour, fourth-wall-breaking nods to Fox and Disney and the Marvel universe.
 Pure silliness.

 Hugh Jackman was great, a big blob of muscle and sideburns and dramatic turn now and then.
 He's a good looking man.